JeffDeCola/control-fpga-via-raspi-and-webserver/README.md

 ![IMAGE - digilent-arty-s7-50.jpg - IMAGE](https://github.com/JeffDeCola/my-cheat-sheets/blob/master/docs/pics/digilent-arty-s7-50.jpg?raw=true)

-### AS A SERVER (CONNECTION TO RASPBERRY PI)
+### SERVER SIDE (CONNECTION TO RASPBERRY PI)

 The FPGA is connected to the Raspberry Pi via the PMOD pins.
-This will be shown in the following section.

-## SECTION II - THE RASPBERRY PI
+## SECTION II - THE BREADBOARD

-The Raspberry Pi has two main functions,

-* AS A CLIENT - Controls 28 pins of the I/O of the FPGA (GPIO to PMOD) via GO
-* AS A SERVER - Provide an interface to the webserver (gRPC)

-### AS A CLIENT (FPGA CONNECTION)

-The Raspberry Pi will control the I/O of the FPGA via the GPIO pins.
-The Raspberry Pi will be the client and the FPGA will be the server.

-#### BREADBOARD (GPIO to PMOD)

-To connect to the Raspberry Pi a breadboard was used to connect the GPIO pins to the PMOD pins on the FPGA development board.
+To connect the Raspberry Pi to the FPGA dev board, I used a breadboard.
+I connected the GPIO pins on the Raspberry Pi 4B to the PMOD pins on the FPGA development board.

 There are a total of 31 pins used by the microprocessor, but there are only 28 GPIO pins.
 Hence, I tied 3 of the